 Still, I am satisfied somewhat with the ultimate result.
 The flavor is amazing, but at this point, I don’t really even care.
 Many people will say “WOW,” and others will say “EEWWW” or “what a waste of time.”
-“BIG DEAL, HE CUT A CHERRY TOMATO IN FOURTHS.”
 In fact, I previewed a few pics in the FB GROUP, and that is exactly what happened, along with a gratuitous dig about me not being able to take the least bit of criticism.

 If this isn’t enough to discourage someone from volunteering for gardemanger, I don’t know what would be.
 Whenever people ask me why I don’t do more gardemanger work, I usually tell them “my sock drawer just isn’t that TIDY.”

 I don’t know if Smokehouse Duck Pizza sounds difficult, but even if it does, you will see that it’s not.

 Black Pepper Cured Magret Breast, Sous Vide/Sous-B-Q™, Part III/Smokehouse Pizza

 Click HERE to go back to the root article: